foriamweak/FastAffineMotion/README.md

 # Revision history
-2020-06-01: First uploaded the entire solution for the proposed method
+2020-06-01: First uploaded the entire solution for the proposed method See the macro "FAME_W_SKIP" and "FAME_W_UNIDIRECTION" in the source codes, particularly, EncCu.cpp and InterSearch.cpp files.

 # Proposed Method for fast affine motion (As in the paper)
 Entire solution for the proposed method written in C++ under VS2017: [ ](proposed_method)